JohnM-Oduor/Advanced-Dice-Game-/README.md

 # Advanced Dice Game 🎲

 A fun and interactive browser-based dice game where players compete to achieve the highest score across six exciting rounds.
 The game implements classic dice game scoring rules and offers a user-friendly interface.
+This is a hyperlink to this project https://diceadvanced.netlify.app/

 <img width="673" alt="image" src="https://github.com/user-attachments/assets/57d68c12-9bee-463a-bcbc-6bcb3e78eeae" />